Introduction

 I am interested in contemporary French literature, film, and thought, and my research sits at the intersection of French studies and gender studies.

-I am currently carrying out a postdoctoral research project on representations of abortion in twenty-first century France.
+I am currently carrying out a postdoctoral project on representations of abortion in twenty-first century France.
 This project examines how abortion is put into and regulated through narrative, revealing the epistemic exclusion of certain perspectives across different narrative forms.
 My work asks questions about the relationship between abortion rights and French national identity, shedding light on the position of abortion in the French Republican postcolonial imaginary.

 Selected publications